301 Fremont St., Las Vegas, NV

 Average Rate per Night

 With a great lineup of entertainment, two floors of gaming, several dining choices, three trendy bars and one of the best vantage points for the Fremont Street Experience light and sound show, The D Las Vegas is a hotspot in downtown.

 The resort has a sexy, contemporary vibe.
 Its moniker -- The D Las Vegas -- pays tribute to its location in the resurging downtown scene as well as represents the Detroit roots of its owners.
 CEO Derek Stevens is also called "D" by his friends.

 There are two high-energy bars -- the Longbar, which stretches the length of the casino and is lined by 15 big-screen TVs, and the outdoor D Bar with flair bartenders.
 Plus, a state-of-the-art sound system has been installed to keep the music pumping and the party going throughout the premises.

 The D Las Vegas is the only downtown casino/hotel with two floors of gambling action.
 On the first floor you'll discover the latest in slot, video and table gaming as well as a high-limit area.
 Those who want to enjoy vintage Vegas can head to the second floor, which is home to classic coin-operated machines and a Sigma Derby simulated horse racing game.

-To enjoy a full evening at the resort, check out its headlining entertainment: the dinner show "Marriage Can Be Murder" and a wacky musical extravaganza "Frankie Scinta and the Scintas."
+To enjoy a full evening at the resort, check out its headlining entertainment: the dinner show "Marriage Can Be Murder" and "Defending the Caveman," which is the longest running one-man show in Broadway history.
 Or just sip on a cocktail and take in the sights of bustling Fremont Street from the Vue Bar, which boasts both indoor and outdoor patio seating.